 Best Soil for Growing Weed Indoors

 When it comes to the best soil for indoor weed, the soil you use will be fairly similar to the soil used outdoors.
-Sun, water and nutrients are everything.
-So go and get yourself some Seagrow (not for your germinating seeds or seedlings just yet) from your local spar or garden centre, and ensure your plants get enough sun and/or light!
+Light, water and nutrients are everything.
+So go and get yourself some Seagrow (not for your germinating seeds or seedlings just yet) from your local Spar or garden centre, and ensure your plants get enough sun and/or light!

 For indoor growing it might be a good idea to look at investing in a grow light.
-These can help create some sunlight for your babies especially if you’re using a grow tent and natural vitamin D is lacking.
+These can help create some artificial sunlight for your babies, especially if you’re using a grow tent and natural vitamin D is lacking.